-- new RAM latency scheme introduced and new configuration registers to support this scheme - new RAM clocking scheme introduced enabling RAMs to be run at a lower frequency to the cache controller - AXI slave and master interface attributes changed - device writes can go into store buffer - additional ARUSERSx and AWUSERSx signals.

-- new behavior linked to the Shared attribute - new configuration for supporting full address hazard checking - performance improvements linked to the Cortex-A9 processor - new AXI ID dedicated to Device writes from store buffer.

-- new data RAM banking feature

-- new speculative read optimization with Cortex-A9 MPCore processor

-- new low-power modes

-- new AXI ID encodings on master interfaces

-- support for 64-byte linefills issued to L3.

-- errata fixes, see the errata notice for more information - new sideband signals on master interfaces, and new synthesis option to control their implementation.
+r0p0-r1p0 The main differences between these versions are: • new RAM latency scheme introduced and new configuration registers to support this scheme • new RAM clocking scheme introduced enabling RAMs to be run at a lower frequency to the cache controller • AXI slave and master interface attributes changed • device writes can go into store buffer • additional ARUSERSx and AWUSERSx signals. r1p0-r2p0 The main differences between these versions are: new behavior linked to the Shared attribute • new configuration for supporting full address hazard checking • performance improvements linked to the Cortex-A9 processor • new AXI ID dedicated to Device writes from store buffer. r2p0-r3p0 The main differences between these versions are: new data RAM banking feature new speculative read optimization with Cortex-A9 MPCore processor new low-power modes new AXI ID encodings on master interfaces • support for 64-byte linefills issued to L3. r3p0-r3p1 The main differences between these versions are: • errata fixes, see the errata notice for more information • new sideband signals on master interfaces, and new synthesis option to control their implementation. r3p1-r3p2 There is no functional difference between these two revisions.